mnemnion/codex/README.md

 description, with a verb, `..`, that is appreciably harder to reason about.

-Another is that it's a brown M & M. One way to make sure you don't make poor assumptions about filesystems being acyclic is to make a mandatory cycle part of the description format for programs.
+Another is that it's a brown M & M. One way to make sure you don't make poor assumptions about filesystems being literal is to make a mandatory symlink part of the description format for programs.

 In the end, I want `/lib` and `/src/lib`, and I want them to be identical, so